hervenivon/awesome-discoveries/README.md

 The following are my day to day productivity tools:

-* [Grammarly](https://app.grammarly.com) - An awesome english spell checker that I use everyday.
+* [Grammarly](https://app.grammarly.com) - The best english spell checker I've tried so far.
+I use it everyday.
 They also have a keyboard for iOS.
-But, they are missing an API to create 3rd parties app, like a vscode spell checker for `markdown` 😑
+They are missing an API to create 3rd party applications, like a vscode spell checker for `markdown` 😑.
-* [Todoist](https://todoist.com) - Simplest yet all features included todo manager
+* [Todoist](https://todoist.com) - Simplest yet all features included todo manager.
 * [Evernote](https://evernote.com) - Powerful note taker that has neat web clipping, organization and sharing.
 I miss a bunch of features, like auto tagging of existing notes, archiving, smart lists, etc. But I wasn't able to find a really better alternative yet.
-I use it for all important article I want to preserve and for my projects
+I use it for all important article I want to preserve and for my projects.
 * [Apple notes](https://www.icloud.com/) - For rapid personal note taking for meetings, interviews, etc.
-* [github](https://www.github.com) - Useful for your personal [CV](https://github.com/HerveNivon/CV) generation or important [note sharing](./) ☺️.
+* [github](https://www.github.com) - The place to go for Open Source, new discoveries garanted every day.
+You can also use it for your important notes like the present one 😊.

 ### UX/UI

+When I had to play the UX/UI Designer role in the early days of Redbird - which is definitely not my job - I was lucky enough to have led an innovation initiative at Accenture.
+That opportunity conducted me to define the innovation offering for the Accenture Resource group for the Paris office.
+In that process, I have been trained to design thinking, lean startup, innovation keys with, between others, [Strate School of Design](https://en.wikipedia.org/wiki/Strate_School_of_Design) a prestigious design school.
+This training was helpful enough to help me lead some innovation workshops for Accenture.
+A rewarding experience.

+My favorite set of tools to iterate and share ideas quickly are by far: markers, post-its, a pencil, blank sheets of paper and tracing paper.
+As bright as Humankind is we haven't invented something more natural than that (this reminds me of the [legend](https://www.scientificamerican.com/article/fact-or-fiction-nasa-spen/) that NASA spent millions on developing a pen that would write in space - with no gravity -, whereas the Soviet cosmonauts used a pencil.
+I love that story even if history tells us it doesn't really go that way).

+But a sheet of paper with nice drawings isn't sufficient: developers need [redlines](https://www.uxbeginner.com/glossary/redlining/) to be efficient, and paper cannot be widely spread, nor it can enable offline collaboration.

+Assuring the UX/UI Designer role among all others hats, I had to wear at that time (Product Manager, Product Owner, Director of Engineering, etc.) forced me to find the best tools to produce the necessary documents for my developers' team.

+The best combo I found after so many tries is: [Sketch](https://www.sketchapp.com/) + [Zeplin](https://zeplin.io/).

+The Sketch application is by far the most intuitive tool I ever used enabling me to be way more efficient than with [Illustrator](https://www.adobe.com/fr/products/illustrator.html) - for which you definitely need dedicated training.

+Then entered [adobe XD](https://www.adobe.com/products/xd.html) which is a serious contender in my heart, but still hasn't bit my favorite.
+Will certainly give it other tries in the future.

+#### Bridging the gap between UX/UI designers and developers

+It is crucial that everyone in your team speaks the same languages.
+In particular, in Software development, starting on the smallest component of an application button may not mean the same thing among people.
+You may build a button in a thousand different ways.
+This can lead to situations where your application may look fuzzy worst; you will develop again and again the same component duplicating code.

+Facebook has built a development environment for UI components: [storybook](https://github.com/storybooks/storybook).
+This kind of solution will lead you to build and share a common visual language on which you’ll be able to iterate and extend your application.

+Some paying services also exist, ex: [bitsrc.io](https://bitsrc.io/).

+#### Further UX/UI inspiration

+* [Sketch 43 is coming to town with a new game.
+An open file format!](https://medium.com/sketch-app-sources/sketch-43-is-coming-to-town-with-a-new-game-an-open-file-format-ae62e7e7c223) - Using open source file format to strentgh your position enabling really strong automation and becoming the hub for the design process.
+* [Paintcode](https://www.paintcodeapp.com/sketch) - Converting your sketch designs in code.
 * [awesome-design-tools](https://github.com/LisaDziuba/Awesome-Design-Tools) - The place to go if you want to find a particular tool for a particular activity.
 * [The ultimate guide to proper use of animation in UX](https://uxdesign.cc/the-ultimate-guide-to-proper-use-of-animation-in-ux-10bd98614fa9) - The place to go if you are asking yourself animation questions for your mobile or web application.